dangtr0408/Style-Based-Conditional-FastGAN/README.md

 What's new:
 - Added style-based learning using a mapping network and AdaIN, similar to StyleGAN1.
-- Added conditional training by modifying the SLE layers.
+- Wavelets extraction for high freq features.
-- Switched to PyTorch DDP.
+- Support Projected GAN and PyTorch DDP.

 Before training make sure your image folders are in the following format: